GCOM7140/group-project/README.md

 Your presentation should be prepared as if it is being delivered to executives of your chosen company, and your goal is to persuade them to pursue the action plan you are advancing for their consideration.

-After listening to your presentation, [invited guests][Dhakad et al. 2018], your peers, and I will use the following guidelines to assess your presentation and give you developmental feedback.
+After listening to your presentation, [invited guests][Dhakad et al. 2018], your peers, and I will use the following guidelines to assess it and give you developmental feedback.
 Internalizing these guidelines will help you deliver a presentation worthy of an exemplary grade.

 - The group presented in a [simple, easy-to-understand way][Allen 2017].
 - The group conducted a breadth and depth of analyses to build an argument, [crafted by research][Booth, Colomb, and Williams 2008], that motivated me to accept their claims.